Aim of the scheme

 The scale of activity is seen to create stronger links between the universities involved and greater visibility at a national and international level.

-The Programme Grant mechanism provides freedom to conduct feasibility studies to scope new opportunities, allows the team to cross-fertilise ideas, and build up new skills sets.
+The programme grant mechanism provides freedom to scope new opportunities, allows the team to cross-fertilise ideas, and build up new skills sets.
 This allows the team to develop new themes, and to trade ideas and resources.

 Impact and advocacy